-Depart from home on your independent flight via Buenos Aires, arriving in Ushuaia the next day.
-Transfer to your hotel for brunch.
-The rest of the day is at leisure with a welcome dinner and overnight at your hotel.
+Transfer to Arakur Ushuaia Resort & Spa.
+The rest of the day is at your leisure with a welcome dinner and overnight at the hotel.

-Join an excursion to nearby Tierra del Fuego National Park for nature hikes amid dramatic scenery.
-After lunch at a local restaurant, explore Ushuaia and visit the small End of the World Museum.
-Board the Sea Spirit this afternoon and set sail for the Antarctic Peninsula.
+Today, enjoy a boat trip on the Beagle Channel and disembark in Tierra del Fuego National Park for nature hikes surrounded by dramatic scenery.
+Board the Island Sky this afternoon and set sail for the Antarctic Peninsula.

 Named for the 16th-century English seaman, the Drake Passage is a deep waterway spanning 600 miles from the southern tip of South America to the South Shetland Islands.
 Join naturalists on deck to watch for wandering and black-browed albatross, pintado and white-chinned petrels.
 Attend informative lectures on the history, geology, and wildlife of the Antarctic realm.